dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 ## 2 - The game modes thus far

 So now that I have a plug in system for game modes I can experiment with different kinds of game modes where I am switching up the rules and settings a little from one game mode to another.

+### 2.1 - Free Play mode

+The first mode that I put together is a way to just freely play the game without having to worry about missing a target, or clicking to soon.
+In this mode missing a taker by being to late, or clicking when the smaller circle is not over a target might still negatively impact the score, however it will not result in an automatic game over also.
+In fact in this mode the only way to loose is to quit once the player gets board.

+### 2.2 - Sudden Death Mode

+### 2.3 - Classic Mode

+### 2.4 - Endurance Mode

 ## 3 - The draw method